How to interact with the data in VR

 Sitting or standing?

-If you are new to VR when you start using iDaVIE-v we share here some tips on how to get confortable while using VR:
+If you are new to VR when you start using iDaVIE, please take a look at these tips on how to get comfortable while using VR:

 1. You don’t have to stand.
-For long use we suggest you sit while ensuring there is enough room to freely move the controllers without crushing
+For long periods of use, we suggest you sit while ensuring there is enough room to freely move the controllers without colliding with obstacles in the room.

-2. You can walk around the data or move the data towards/around you while confortably sitting.
+2. You can walk around the data or move the data towards/around you while comfortably sitting.

 3. We developed the software with care to avoid risks related to motion sickness so we don’t expect problems with this.
-Nevertheless, if you never use VR before we suggest you start by moving slowly in the VR environment in order to get use to the new persepctive.
+Nevertheless, if you’ve never used VR before, we suggest you start by moving slowly in the VR environment in order to get used to the new perspective.

 How to use the controllers

 In this section we provide guidelines on how to use the Oculus controllers as this is our testing scenario.
-We can provide guidelines upon request on how to use e.g. VIVE controllers instead.
+We can provide guidelines upon request on how to use other controllers, e.g. VIVE controllers, instead.

 Tip

 When setting up the VR system you can choose which hand is your “primary hand” you will use to deliver commands.
-This can also be set using the iDaVIE-v Main Menu in the VR GUI.
-Usually righ-handed people will set the right hand to be the primary hand and the left hand to be the secondary hand.
-The viceversa usually applies to left-handed people.
+This can also be set using the iDaVIE Main Menu in the VR GUI.
+Usually right-handed people will set the right hand to be the primary hand and the left hand to be the secondary hand.
+The iniverse usually applies to left-handed people.
 In the following we will describe both scenarios and will refer to primary hand and secondary hands in this sense.

-1. Thumbstick (primary hand): it can be used to scroll (up and down) lists (aka catalogs)
+1. Thumbstick (primary hand): It can be used to scroll through (up and down) lists

-5. “Y” or “B” button: it activates the quick menu option (see Graphical User Interface).
+6. “Y” or “B” button: It activates the quick menu option (see Graphical User Interface).
 If the primary hand is set to be the left hand then the reference button is the “Y” button; if the primary hand is set to be the right hand then the reference button is the “B” button.

-7. Trigger: it is used for a number of actions:
+8. Trigger: It is used for a number of actions:

-• when the voice command “Edit min” or “Edit max” or “edit z* axis” (see section Voice commands) are activated, the user can change the min/max thresholds or tune the z-axis,by moving up/down or right/left the primary hand respectively.
-In both cases, when the user is happy with the new threshold or z-axis can use the trigger to save the new configuration.
+• When the voice command “Edit min” or “Edit max” or “edit z* axis” (see section Voice commands) are activated, the user can change the min/max thresholds or tune the z-axis, by moving up/down or right/left the primary hand respectively.
+In both cases, when the user is happy with the new threshold or z-axis, they can use the trigger to save the new configuration.

 Voice commands

-In VR the use of the controllers can become tricky so we have implemented a series of voice commands that can be used as an alternative to interact with the data.
-The list below contains all the possible voice commands that can be used in alternative to the options in the VR quick menu.
+In VR, the use of the controllers can become tricky, so we have implemented a series of voice commands that can be used as an alternative to interact with the data.
+The list below contains all the possible voice commands that can be used instead of the options in the VR quick menu.
 Each of the following commands will have the exact same outcome as the menu actions.
-A vocal command is activated once the user receive an haptic feedback (vibration) on the main hand controller.
-If no feeback is received than the voice command did not activate and the user should try again.
+A successful voice command is indicated by haptic feedback (vibration) on the primary hand controller.
+If no feedback is received, then the voice command did not activate and the user should try again.

 Command